vilnius-leopold/kbam/README.md

 - K'bam! is fast and does't constrain you.
 - K'bam! has no uneccassary overhead and provides full access and suport for MySQL through the mysql2 apdater.
 - nested queries
+- K'bam! has rich syntax and alias functions - use it as you like

 ## Examples